Sephardic Jews: Eastern Sephardim

 Eastern Sephardim comprise the descendants of the expellees from Spain who left as Jews in 1492 or earlier.
 This sub-group of Sephardim settled mostly in various parts of the Ottoman Empire, which then included areas in West Asia's Near East such as Anatolia, the Levant and Egypt; in Southeastern Europe, some of the Dodecanese islands and the Balkans.
 They settled particularly in European cities ruled by the Ottoman Empire, including Salonica in present-day Greece; Constantinople, which today is known as Istanbul on the European portion of modern Turkey; and Sarajevo, in what is today Bosnia and Herzegovina.
 Sephardic Jews also lived in Bulgaria, where they absorbed into their community the Romaniote Jews they found already living there.
 They had a presence as well in Walachia in what is today southern Romania, where there is still a functioning Sephardic Synagogue.
 Their traditional language is referred to as Judezmo ("Jewish [language]").
-It is Judaeo-Spanish, sometimes also known as Ladino, which consisted of the medieval Spanish and Portuguese they spoke in Iberia, with admixtures of Hebrew, and the languages around them, especially Turkish.
-This Judeo-Spanish language was often written in Rashi script.
+It is Judaeo-Spanish, also known as Ladino, which consisted of the medieval Spanish and Portuguese they spoke in Iberia, with admixtures of Hebrew, and the languages around them, especially Turkish.
+It was often written in Rashi script.

 Regarding the Middle East, some Sephardim went further east into the West Asian territories of the Ottoman Empire, settling among the long-established Arabic-speaking Jewish communities in Damascus and Aleppo in Syria, as well as in the Land of Israel, and as far as Baghdad in Iraq.
 Although technically Egypt was a North African Ottoman region, those Jews who settled in Alexandria are included in this group, due to Egypt's cultural proximity to the other West Asian provinces under Ottoman rule.

 For the most part, Eastern Sephardim did not maintain their own separate Sephardic religious and cultural institutions from pre-existing Jews.
 Instead the local Jews came to adopt the liturgical customs of the recent Sephardic arrivals.
 Eastern Sephardim in European areas of the Ottoman Empire, as well as in Palestine, retained their culture and language, but those in the other parts of the West Asian portion gave up their language and adopted the local Judeo-Arabic dialect.
 This latter phenomenon is just one of the factors which have today led to the broader and eclectic religious definition of Sephardi Jews.

-Thus, the Jewish communities in Lebanon, Syria, and Egypt are partly of Spanish Jewish origin and they are counted as Sephardim proper.
+Thus, the Jewish communities in Palestine, Lebanon, Syria, and Egypt are partly of Spanish Jewish origin and they are counted as Sephardim proper.
 The great majority of the Jewish communities in Iraq, and all of those in Iran, Eastern Syria, Yemen, and Eastern Turkey, are descendants of pre-existing indigenous Jewish populations.
 They adopted the Sephardic rites and traditions through cultural diffusion, and are properly termed Mizrahi Jews.